kailashganpath/AAI-Rescue/README.md

 huge loss of life and property because of the poor emergency facilities.
 (Alert today is Alive tomorrow),
 If it’s an integration project the expectation is the package should be near to the product deployed on a vehicle.
 Victim who met with the Accident and the Government gets the benefit.
-“We wish to inspire humanity through Automation”.en
+“We wish to inspire humanity through Automation”.

 Ensure the libraries are installed.